 To use spring-loaded traps, look for fresh mole tunnels and carefully flatten down a small section.
 Set the traps by activating and setting the spring fully cocked.

-When a mole returns to dig the tunnel again, the trap is activated and propels the device downward and into the tunnel – killing the mole.
+When a mole returns to dig the tunnel again, the trap is activated, propelling the device downward and into the tunnel, killing the mole.

 Option #5: Kill The Moles “Food Source”